awsdocs/amazon-rds-user-guide/doc_source/USER_ModifyInstance.SQLServer.md

 ## API<a name="USER_ModifyInstance.SQLServer.API"></a>

-To modify a Microsoft SQL Server DB instance by using the Amazon RDS API, call the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) action\.
+To modify a Microsoft SQL Server DB instance by using the Amazon RDS API, call the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) operation\.
 Specify the DB instance identifier, and the parameters for the settings that you want to modify\.
 For information about each parameter, see [Settings for Microsoft SQL Server DB Instances](#USER_ModifyInstance.SQLServer.Settings)\.

 **Example**
 The following code modifies `mydbinstance` by setting the backup retention period to 1 week \(7 days\) and enabling automatic minor version upgrades\.
 These changes are applied during the next maintenance window\.